 Confirm that, should the International Center permit the program to operate, the program organizer is willing to have participants sign a special waiver stating that they have received and read the most recent Travel Warnings and are voluntarily participating nonetheless.

 The UND International Center requires a $50 application fee before any application to any Education Abroad Program will be considered.
-This fee is not refundable.
+This fee is non-refundable.

-The International Center also requires a non-refundable $300 confirmation deposit, which will be applied to the cost of the program, at the time the student is accepted to a program.
-Students will need to "commit" to their program through their Study Abroad Portal by March 1 for summer, April 1 for fall programs, and November 1 for spring programs.
+The International Center also requires a non-refundable $300 study abroad fee which is charged at the time the student commits to their program.
+Students will need to "commit" to their program through their Education Abroad Portal by:

-Cancellation is effective from the date postmarked on the written notice.
+Withdrawal is effective from the date the form is received.

-Refunds are subject to the UND International Center Refund Policy.
+Refunds are subject to the UND International Center Refund Policy (see below).
 Under extenuating circumstances, the International Center may after evaluating the situation override the policy to refund student’s deposit/administrative fees.

 Although UND will attempt to maintain the program as described in its publications and brochures, it reserves the right to change the program, including the itinerary, travel arrangements, or accommodations, at any time and for any reason, with or without notice, and that neither the State of North Dakota, nor the University, nor the employees and agents of either, shall be responsible or liable for any expenses or losses that the student may sustain because of those changes.

-The International Center guarantees space on the program for the participant upon receipt of the confirmation fee.
 At that point in time, UND incurs certain non-recoverable costs.
-Therefore, any participant who cancels at any time, or if the program is cancelled after the confirmation fee has been received, will be assessed a portion of the program fee, based on non-recoverable costs.
+Therefore, any participant who withdraws at any time, or if the program is cancelled after the confirmation fee has been received, will be assessed a portion of the program fee, based on non-recoverable costs.
 Participants and/or institutions will be invoiced and a hold placed on all UND records until payment has been made in full.
 Past due accounts will be subject to handling charges and collection procedures.
 A minimum of four weeks is required for processing a refund.

 Students dismissed from a program are responsible for the full program fee, and no refunds will be available under any circumstances.